Author Archives: Liz Sharma

 • Developed an evolving, multi-phased, flexible media plan.
 This included building momentum by launching an open letter signed by 600+ companies across the world calling on the G20 to halve emissions by 2030.
 This initial outreach was then sustained through ongoing reactive pitching in the lead-up to COP26 itself.

 • Capitalised on We Mean Business’ presence at COP26 to reinforce these messages and secure media opportunities for their spokespeople, including from the Coalition as well as CEOs of their partner companies.
-This outreach included providing reaction to the progress of negotiations, as well as a series of thought leadership pieces before, during, and after COP26.

 Outcomes: Media outreach resulted in: